Berkeley-CS61B/website-sp24/projects/proj2a/index.md

     The basic idea is that when you call `hns.register("historytext", new DummyHistoryTextHandler(ngm))`, an object of type `DummyHistoryTextHandler` is created that will handle any clicks to the `History (Text)` button.

 4. Try running the `main.Main` class.
-The terminal output in IntelliJ might be red, but as long as you see the
+In the terminal output in IntelliJ you should see the
-    line: `INFO org.eclipse.jetty.server.Server - Started...`, the server started correctly.
+    line: `INFO org.eclipse.jetty.server.Server - Started...`, which means the server started correctly.
 Now open the `ngordnet_2a.html` file again, enter "cat, dog" again, then click `History (Text)`.
 This time, you should see a message that says: